gch910/cloudify-aa/README.md

 ### User Authorization

-User authentication is handled in Python using
+User authentication is handled in Python using the Flask Login package.

 <!-- ROADMAP -->